 Vick made a strikingly poor choice as a young man and lost tens of millions in future earnings as a direct result.
-He also struggled to say “no” to friends and family who asked him for money or favors, and did not properly vet potential investments and business opportunities.
-He squandered much of his fortune in the process.
+He struggled to say “no” to friends and family who asked him for money or favors.
+He didn’t properly vet potential investments and business opportunities.
+During what should have been his peak earning years, he squandered much of his fortune.

 That said, Vick’s comeback was heartening.
 He showed what appeared to be genuine remorse for his actions and was rewarded with a second chance to play the game he loved.
 His reputation has improved somewhat, despite the lingering ethical stain.
-And, from a financial perspective, he’s far from destitute.
+And, from a financial perspective, he’s far from destitute today.

-According to Business Insider, Vick passed $100 million in career earnings in 2014, though it’s impossible to say exactly how deeply his draft day earning potential was eroded by the dog fighting episode.
+According to Business Insider, Vick passed $100 million in career earnings in 2014.
+Were it not for the dog fighting episode, his total career haul would undoubtedly have been higher, though it’s impossible to say for sure how deeply it compromised his draft day earning potential.
 Vick’s experience is a reminder that financial troubles don’t have to be permanent, especially when we overcome the circumstances that cause them.

 4. Curt Schilling